Vanshikaa00/ShoppingApplication/README.md

 Hello,

-    This web application's frontend is made using Angular and the same can be found in shoppingApp repository The backend for the application can be found in eCart folder of this repository.All the images used in this project are from Unsplash.
+    This web application's frontend is made using Angular and the same can be found in shoppingApp repository The backend for the application can be found in eCart folder of this repository.
+    All the images used in this project are from Unsplash.

 Thank You !